effml-postech/blog-post/content/docs/spring24/08_/_index.md

 MOLE adaptively assigns weights to different LoRA experts across various layers, resulting in finer-grained weight combinations that yield superior results.

 ## Discussion and Limitations
+**Limitations**

+1.
+2. Parameter <br/>
+   The learnable parameter 𝑒 used in MoLE has dimensions of $N^2 \times L \times D$ As the number of LoRAs increases, the number of parameters grows quadratically, resulting in a substantial increase.
+Additionally, since e exists for each transformer block, the number of parameters added by 𝑒 is considerable.
+This can be seen as a significant drawback of MoLE.

+**Discussion**

+<How to address MoLE's limitations at LoRA scale> <br/>
+Currently, MoLE's performance decreases when the number of LoRAs exceeds a certain threshold.
+By reducing the number of LoRAs to below this threshold with minimal loss, performance could be improved.
+Assuming there is a large number of LoRAs, there will likely be many LoRAs for similar tasks.
+Given this, we believe that clustering to derive representative LoRAs for similar tasks and using only the representative LoRAs instead of all similar task LoRAs could overcome MoLE's limitations.